Alucard-Storm/Alucard-Storm/README.md

 - 🔭 I’m currently working on Xiaomi Mi 11x Pro and Lenovo P2
 - 🌱 I’m currently learning Adobe XD and Creative Coding using JS
-- 👯 I’m looking to collaborate on WOA for SD888 & 855
+- ~~👯 I’m looking to collaborate on WOA for SD888 & 855~~ both devices are dead.
 - 🤔 I’m looking for help with mainline kernel for msm8953
 - 📫 How to reach me: TG : XiaoAkay
 - ⚡ Fun fact: Just an crazy idiot